Last updated: February 18, 2021

 Bullying is intentional, hurtful and aggressive behaviour that makes others feel uncomfortable, scared or upset.

-A person who shows bullying behaviour usually picks on another person’s looks, culture, race, religion, ethnicity, sexual orientation or gender identity.
+A person who shows bullying behaviour usually picks on another person’s culture, disability, ethnicity, gender identity, looks, religion, or sexual orientation.

 Thought: Bullying doesn’t happen at our school.